Five Wineries to Visit on the Southern Illinois Wine Trail

 The winery has two levels of tables, and sitting on the upper level gave us a nice view of the main area below.
 The outdoor patio with a fireplace adds a cozy vibe, too, but we did not get to enjoy that as it was too cold outside for that.
 Honker Hill has a laid-back atmosphere, good for the whole family.
 I noticed a family sitting next to us, and their kids were having a great time as were the adults.
 If you get a chance, try the Woody Red if you like dry wines, or go for a refreshing wine slushy during the summer!

 If you enjoy bourbon, there’s a fantastic bourbon bar called Havisham Bourbon Bar located nearby in Alto Pass.
 We stumbled upon it during one of our outings, and it was a pleasant surprise.
 Did they have Pappy’s?
-Yes, they did during my visit!
+Yes, they did!

 Havisham Bourbon Bar, 260 Main St, Alto Pass, IL 62905.